Step 1. Increase sign-in security for hybrid workers with MFA

-Conditional Access requires Azure AD Premium P1 licenses, which are included with Microsoft 365 E3 and E5.
+Conditional Access requires Microsoft Entra ID P1 licenses, which are included with Microsoft 365 E3 and E5.

 For more information, see this overview of Conditional Access.

-With Azure AD Identity Protection, you can create an additional Conditional Access policy that states:
+With Microsoft Entra ID Protection, you can create an additional Conditional Access policy that states:

 - If the risk of the sign-in is determined to be medium or high, require MFA.

-Azure AD Identity Protection requires Azure AD Premium P2 licenses, which are included with Microsoft 365 E5.
+Microsoft Entra ID Protection requires Microsoft Entra ID P2 licenses, which are included with Microsoft 365 E5.

 For more information, see Risk-based Conditional Access.

-With Azure AD Identity Protection, you can also create a policy to require your users to register for MFA.
-For more information, see Configure the Azure AD Multi-Factor Authentication registration policy
+With Microsoft Entra ID Protection, you can also create a policy to require your users to register for MFA.
+For more information, see Configure the Microsoft Entra multifactor authentication registration policy

 Using these methods together